Third-Party Risk Monitoring Explained

 This type of TPM approach focuses on vendor risk questionnaires, due diligence, and documentation that the vendor provides.
 Taking a close look at the vendor's security documentation and approach can prove to be invaluable for TPM programs.
 Look to ensure that the vendor’s security policies lineup with their answers on the assessment questionnaire and compliance requirements.
 In addition, you want to vet not only the third-party organization, but also the 4th and Nth parties that they work with.

-Outside-In Third-Party Monitoring
+Outside-In Third-Party Risk Monitoring

 It is also critical to take an outside view of an organization.
 Do they have exposed credentials on the dark web?
 If they are a large company, are there publicly available financial records that could enable your organization to get a picture of their financial solvency?
 Make sure to conduct rigorous due diligence, including using TPRM tools and publicly available information.

-Types of Third-Party Monitoring
+Types of Third-Party Risk Monitoring

 Cybersecurity Risk Assessment and Monitoring